Fenny/chromecast-service-worker-crash/README.md

 ### 4. Test your receiver
 Change your application ID inside the sender.html.
-Navigate to http://localhost:8080/sender.html or ngrok endpoint and click the cast button.
+Navigate to http://localhost:8080/sender.html or ngrok endpoint and click the "Launch cast application" button.

 Enjoy the crash!